What is it?

 - You see milk residue on lips or tongue — or dribbles in the corner of mouth — when your baby comes off the breast

-- The baby produces four to six wet diapers and copious stools in a 24-hour period
+- The baby produces four to six wet diapers and multiple stools in a 24-hour period

 - The baby is relaxed (though awake) after nursing

 - The baby's belly looks distended and full after nursing

 - Your baby is gaining the recommended .7 to 1 ounce per day, and is back at their birth weight by day 10-14

 Here are signs that your milk production is low:

 - Your breasts do not feel full of milk (feeling softer and less hard is normal once regular breastfeeding is established; this is a significantly "empty" feeling)

 - Your baby appears fussy while feeding and after nursing is complete

 - Your baby is lethargic and not interested in waking for feeds

 - Less than four to six wet diapers per day

 - Your baby is not meeting the recommended weight gain goals

 - Difficulty with your baby’s latch.
 If your baby isn’t effectively latching to the breast with a full, deep latch (where the entire areola enters the baby’s mouth), it may mean that they are not able to efficiently empty the breast of milk

 These foods are generally good for milk production